 Please help- I’m feeling very discouraged!

-I’ve been on using your products for 2 months now; Detox Kit for the first month and acne prone kit for second month.
-To sum it up (more details below), I was seeing results after one month of the Detox Kit, and now, after another month on the Acne Prone Kit, I feel like my face is getting worse again, but in a different way.
+I’ve been on using your products for 2 months now; Detox Kit for the first month and acne prone kit for the second month.
+I was seeing results after one month of the Detox Kit.
+After another month on the Acne Prone Kit, I feel like my face is getting worse again, but in a different way.

 Before the natural products, my skin was very dry after washing and oily during the day.
 I also had red, sore acne, plus cystic acne and black heads.
 Today, 2 months later, my skin is more balanced, less oily throughout the day and not tight and dry after washing (yay!), but I have had a SIGNIFICANT increase in bumpy pimples that sit well under the skin around my chin, cheeks and jaw line and even some on my neck!
 They aren’t really sore or red (some are) and most can be squeezed to get a white pus substance out or black head like stuff out.